Newmarket Royals: Uniforms and logos

-The Royals redesigned their logo when the franchise shifted from Cornwall to Newmarket, but kept the same uniforms colours of royal blue, white and red.
+The Royals redesigned their logo when the franchise shifted from Cornwall to Newmarket, but kept the same uniform colours of royal blue, white and red.
 The new logo was a horizontal hockey stick with the words Newmarket Royals below it.
 Pictured are the home and away jerseys of # 8 Aaron Brand, that the team wore in their two seasons in the OHL.

 Newmarket Recreational Complex

 The Royals played home games at the Newmarket Recreational Complex.
 Since then the arena has been renamed the Ray Twinney Complex, for the former Mayor of Newmarket.
 It was built in 1985, and has a capacity of 3,700 seats.